Recollections: Hot German Potato Salad

 The “Good” Old Days

-Economic times being what they are and our hoped-for recovery taking its own sweet time has people looking longingly back at “the good old days.”
+Economic times being what they are, and our hoped-for recovery taking its own sweet time, people are looking longingly back at “the good old days.”
 I guess I’m no exception.
 This week I received a cookbook from the history society in the county where I grew up.
-It was a wonderful read, full of stories and recipes from families that shared a common history with my own.
+A wonderful read, it is full of stories and recipes from families that shared a common history with my own.

 Reading my home county’s history society cookbook with stories and food lore from decades past lends me a sense of that peace.
 The stories told are of men and women working hard to grow a business, run a farm, build a church, feed a family and to make ends meet.
 Meanwhile it seems they were not too busy to share a little something of themselves and their experiences.

-Reading up on the history of my hometown I was reacquainted with Virginia who shares a story from her childhood where the family tried to add a leaf to their table for unexpected guests and the table ended up collapsing in the middle.
-Instead of crying over the disaster they retrieved what they could and shared it with their guests forever remembering with a smile the time they “spread their welcome too far and were thankful to do it.”
+Reading up on the history of my hometown, I met Virginia.
+She shared a story from childhood where her family tried to add a leaf to their table for unexpected guests.
+In the process of extending their table it ended up collapsing in the middle.
+Instead of crying over the disaster they retrieved what they could and shared it with their guests.
+Now she remembers, with a smile, the time they “spread their welcome too far and were thankful to do it.”

 If you need to cook fish for sixty you might want to read about Al’s recipe for Fried Fish and fixins.
 He had learned to cook fish when the church needed repairs but the budget fell short of providing for them.
-He and some of the men at the church decided to put on an old fashioned Fish Fry to raise the money needed to complete the repairs.
+He and some of the men at the church decided to put on an old fashioned Fish Fry.
+In this way they hoped to raise the money needed to complete the repairs.
 The event was so popular that they made it a regular fundraiser to provide for various church projects.

-Or listen to Ruth tell you about the Great Depression when almost every farmer in the county grew acres of potatoes.
-These fields were harvested as a community affair, with children as young as eight or ten pitching in.
+Or listen to Ruth tell you about the Great Depression.
+She remembers that almost every farmer in the county grew acres of potatoes.
+Those fields were harvested as a community affair with children as young as eight or ten pitching in.
 People used what they had and ate those potatoes with every meal.
 She adds, “Times were tough, but I think that made us tougher” as she offers a recipe for German Potato Salad, a recipe she got from her husband’s mother; one that had been passed down through the generations.

-The stories and recipes are interspersed with photographs, with people from times past standing in fields, lined up in front of churches or school buildings or around picnic tables, smiling.
-Their words offer a fond reminder of how they managed to make do with what they had, stretch it to do a little bit more and and still forged happy memories with family and friends in the process.
+The stories and recipes are interspersed with photographs.
+They feature people from times past standing in fields, lined up in front of churches or school buildings or around picnic tables, smiling.
+Their words offer a fond reminder of how they managed to make do with what they had.
+They stretched it to do a little bit more and still forged happy memories with family and friends in the process.

 Hot German Potato Salad